c4software/YASB/README.rst

 Project Structure
 -----------------
-The only needed file in your project you **REALLY NEED** is the params.py.
+The only needed file in your project is the **params.py**.
 This file must contain at least :

 .. code:: python